WZH0120/SAM2-UNet/README.md

 ```

 ## Training
 If you want to train your own model, please download the pre-trained segment anything 2 from the [official repository](https://github.com/facebookresearch/segment-anything-2).
 You can also directly download `sam2_hiera_large.pt` from [here](https://dl.fbaipublicfiles.com/segment_anything_2/072824/sam2_hiera_large.pt).
-After the above preparations, you can run the `train.sh` to start your training.
+After the above preparations, you can run `train.sh` to start your training.

 ## Testing
 Our pre-trained models and prediction maps can be found on [Google Drive](https://drive.google.com/drive/folders/1w2fK8kLhtEmMWZ6G6w9_J17xwgfm3lev?usp=drive_link).
 Also, you can run `test.sh` to obtain your own predictions.